 Having a close to zero GHG-intensive electricity output may also earn carbon credits, further offsetting the carbon capture costs.

 “One of the main issues with technologies like carbon capture is their cost,” says Jonathan Matthews, Director of COSIA’s GHG EPA.
 “Combining MCFC technology with carbon capture is transformative because it could bring the cost of carbon capture down, making it a more viable solution – economically and environmentally.”

-Alberta Innovates is leading the Molten Carbonate Fuel Cell JIP with COSIA members Cenovus Energy, BP Canada, Canadian Natural, Devon and Suncor.
+Alberta Innovates is leading the Molten Carbonate Fuel Cell JIP with COSIA members Cenovus Energy, BP Canada, Canadian Natural and Suncor.
 Other non-COSIA participants are MEG Energy, Husky Energy and Shell.

 “This is a novel example of pursuing a high impact GHG technology in a highly collaborative manner.
 We are fortunate to have an ideal number of participants with a wide range of management and technical skills,” says Candice Paton, Acting Executive Director, Advanced Hydrocarbons at Alberta Innovates.
 “By sharing the costs associated with the project, the risk is also significantly reduced.”